 Our City Farm

-Our City Farm grows a stunning variety of heirloom produce and raises heritage chickens which lay rich, farm-fresh eggs as well as pastured poultry that is soy-free, steriod-free and antibiotic-free.
-We employ proven, sustainable growing practices that benefit the soil; allowing us to produce resturaunt-quality produce without pesticides, fungesides or synthetic fertilizers.
+Our City Farm and CSA grows a stunning and unique variety of heirloom produce and raises heritage chickens which lay rich, farm-fresh eggs.
+We also pasture raise and hand process meat chickens that are steroid antibiotic-free.
+We employ proven, sustainable growing practices that benefit the soil; allowing us to produce restaurant-quality produce without pesticides, fungicides or synthetic fertilizers.

 Posted by Jeri Villarreal :: Friday, May 22 :: 9:20am

 I was remembering today as I put on my 'Farmer' shirt (it literally says 'Farmer' across the chest), of why I started farming.
 I thought of my first brush with food allergies and though I was personally involved, I was unfortunately not the victim.
 At about 10 months of age, my daughter seemed to have an insatiable hunger.
 Me, a working mother, going to college full-time at nights and trying to pump breastmilk to keep up with growing demand started to realize my milk supply was decreasing as my stress level increased.
 My manager at the time recommended that I try supplementing with a bit of formula and keep pumping to try to keep up.
 So, I purchased some formula and poured 8 ounces in her bottle.
 I went to the daycare to feed her myself on my lunch break since it was right around the corner of my job.
 I held my daughter in my arms as I rocked her in the rocking chair feeding her the bottle of formula that I had warmed.
 To my surprise, she quickly finished the entire bottle and quickly fell asleep.
 Suddenly her eyes opened wide and she threw up almost everything.
 Disappointed I thought, "Well, so much for that!".
 Then she closed her eyes.